 (1) Issue expenses include goods and services tax, where applicable.
-Issue expenses will be incorporated at the time of filing of the Prospectus.
 Issue expenses are estimates and are subject to change.

 Portion for Non-Institutional Investors 0.20% of the amount Allotted (plus applicable taxes) Portion for Employee Reservation 0.25% of the amount Allotted (plus applicable taxes)